ctg123/portfolio_blog/content/about/_index.md

 +++
-date = "2019-07-07T07:00:00+00:00"
+date = 2019-07-07T07:00:00Z
 title = "About Me"

 +++
 Greetings ladies and gentlemen! 👋🏾

 My name is **Chaance Graves**.
 Welcome to my website where I share my projects that I've worked on or still tinkering with.
-I'm a creative problem solver implementing solutions to a wide range of problems foreseen in our modern society.
+I'm a creative problem solver eager to implement solutions to a wide range of problems foreseen in our modern society.

 ![This is me](/img/blog-photos/about_me.jpg)